ljpy/meetups/ORGANIZATION.md

     ```
     Dear Python people of Ljubljana and beyond!

-    We are glad to announce the speakers and sponsors for the upcoming Python meetup that will happen on <DATE HERE>, at <TIME HERE> in Poligon!
+    We are glad to announce the speakers and sponsors for the upcoming Python meetup that will happen on <DAY> <DATE HERE>, at <TIME HERE> in Poligon!

+    Talks:

     <SPEAKER NAME AND TALK 1 TITLE HERE>

     <SPEAKER NAME AND TALK 2 TITLE HERE>